Christianity in the Twentieth Century: A World History

 Holocaust and the Rwandan genocide in one chapter while in another he looks at

-how Christianity has operated in Egypt and Jakarta, both predominantly Muslim
+how Christianity has operated in Egypt and Indonesia, both predominantly Muslim

 Stanley hones in on many of the famous individuals and movements of world Christianity, such as the prophetic and evangelistic movements of William Wadé Harris and Simon Kimbangu, the African-Initiated Churches, liberation theology, and the Church in China.
 Yet I also gleaned many new insights as well, some of which were: